- What is the Osteopathic International Alliance (OIA)?

 What are the goals of the OIA?

-Osteopathy/Osteopathic Medicine is a patient centered holistic approach to health care that recognizes the importance of the relationship between the structure of the body and the way it functions.
-Osteopathic physicians and osteopaths use palpation and manual techniques to influence muscles, joints, nerves, connective tissue, circulation and internal organs to support the body’s ability of restoring and maintaining health.
+Osteopathic healthcare is a patient-centered holistic approach to health care that recognizes the importance of the relationship between the structure of the body and the way it functions.
+Osteopathic physicians and osteopaths use palpation and manual techniques to influence muscles, joints, nerves, connective tissue, circulation, and internal organs to support the body’s ability to restore and maintain health.

 Does the OIA support both streams (osteopath and osteopathic physician) of the osteopathic profession?

-Who are the current member organisations of the OIA?
+Who are the current member organizations of the OIA?

-The OIA represents more than 75 organisations from over two dozen countries on five continents.
-For a full organisational listing, please see our Member Listing Page.
+The OIA represents 72 organizations from 20 countries on five continents.
+For a full organizational listing, please see our Member Listing Page.

 Who can join the OIA?

-The OIA is an Alliance of osteopathic organisations, rather than individual professionals.
-Associations and institutions around the world that educate, employ, assist, or organise osteopathic professionals are eligible for membership.
+The OIA is an Alliance of osteopathic organizations.
+Associations and institutions around the world that educate, employ, assist, or organize osteopathic professionals are eligible for membership.

 What are the different levels of membership within the OIA?